 Whether it’s an indoor slab sawing project, requiring an electric-powered flat saw, or an outdoor job needing the higher power offered by a gasoline or diesel engine, Penhall’s dedicated team of flat saw operators have the capabilities to meet your needs.

-Typical flat sawing projects include highway patching, plumbing trenches, runway repair, structural foundations, parking lot re-pavement, residential and commercial enhancements, access and repair of broken water pipe or sewer lines.
+Typical projects that require flat sawing include highway patching, plumbing trenches, runway repair, structural foundations, parking lot re-pavement, slab removal, residential and commercial enhancements, and access and repair of broken water pipe or sewer lines.

 Penhall’s flat sawing equipment and efficient operation assures a quick setup and minimal disruption to other projects.